Shaun Johnson: 2014

 In February 2014, Johnson played in the Warriors inaugural NRL Auckland Nines squad and was the tournament's top point scorer with 40 points.
 He was named the tournament's most valuable player.
 On 9 February 2015, Johnson re-signed with the Warriors on a 3-year contract to the end of the 2017 season.
 He was selected for New Zealand in the 2014 Anzac Test against Australia at halfback and kicked 3 goals in the Kiwis 30–18 loss at the SFS.
 By the end of the Warriors 2014 NRL season he had played in 21 matches, scoring 9 tries, kicking 63 goals and a field goal.
 On 7 October 2014, Johnson was selected in New Zealand's 2014 Four Nations squad.
 On 15 November 2014, Johnson was instrumental in leading the Kiwi side to a 22–18 victory in the 2014 Four Nations final against Australia.
 He received the man of the match award after his performance, which included two assists and one try.
 On 18 December 2014, Johnson won the Rugby League World Golden Boot Award for best player in the world, beating the likes of Sam Burgess, Johnathan Thurston and Greg Inglis.

 2015

 On 16 January 2015, Johnson was named captain of the Warriors 2015 Auckland Nines squad.
 Johnson was selected for New Zealand in the 2015 Anzac Test against Australia at halfback, scoring a try and kicking 3 goals in the Kiwis 26–12 win at Suncorp Stadium.
-In Round 9 against the Cronulla-Sutherland Sharks, Johnson scored one of the best tries of the 2015 season when he evaded 5 defenders to score the try which won the match for the Warriors 20–16 in the last minute at Remondis Stadium.
-In Round 20 against the Manly-Warringah Sea Eagles, Johnson suffered a season-ending ankle injury while scoring a try in the Warriors 32–12 loss at Mt Smart Stadium.
+In Round 9 against the Cronulla Sharks, Johnson scored one of the best tries of the 2015 season when he evaded 5 defenders to score the try which won the match for the Warriors 20–16 in the last minute at Remondis Stadium.
+In Round 20 against the Manly Sea Eagles, Johnson suffered a season-ending ankle injury while scoring a try in the Warriors 32–12 loss at Mt Smart Stadium.
 Johnson finished the 2015 NRL season with him playing in 18 matches, scoring 8 tries, kicking 48 goals and 2 field goals for the Warriors.